 It's important to know that the vitamin K in multivitamins might interfere with blood-thinning medications like Warfarin, according to the National Institutes of Health.
 If you take a blood thinner, talk to your doctor about your vitamin K needs before you start taking a multivitamin.
 The Institute of Medicine has set the adequate intake of vitamin K at 90 mcg for adult females and 120 mcg for adult males.

-Two respected testing organizations recommend Centrum Silver, Multivitamin/Multimineral Supplement, Adults + 50 (Est. $20 for 220 tablets).
+For adults 50 and older, two respected testing organizations recommend Centrum Silver, Adults + 50 (Est. $20 for 220 tablets).
 Centrum Silver contains 25 mcg of vitamin B12 and no iron.
-Its 220 mg of calcium is only a fraction of what's recommended for older adults, and its 500 IU of vitamin D also falls short of current recommendations.
-Ask your doctor whether you need additional supplements in this area.
+Its 220 mg of calcium is only a fraction of what's recommended for older adults, and its 500 IU of vitamin D also falls short of current recommendations, so ask your doctor whether you need additional supplements in this area.
 The multi also contains 30 mcg of vitamin K.

 Centrum Silver Adults 50+ gets good reviews from users at Amazon.com.
 Most say that the one daily pill is easy to take and causes no noticeable stomach upset or other side effects.

 Testing shows that store-brand multivitamins work just as well as the more expensive name brands, but at a lower price.
-Kirkland Signature Mature Adults 50+ Multi (Est. $13 for 400 tablets) is another 50+ formula that passes tests at two testing organizations, although one was an earlier report than used in this update.
+Kirkland Signature Mature Adults 50+ Multi (Est. $13 for 400 tablets) is another 50+ formula that meets accuracy-in-labeling requirements in both current and past testing.
 This is Costco's store brand, but nonmembers can purchase the multivitamin at Costco.com for a small additional fee or on Amazon.com.
 Based on recommendations that older adults should get more vitamin B12 in supplement form, the Kirkland Signature multi contains 25 mcg of B12.
 It also has 2,500 IU of vitamin A with 40 percent as beta-carotene, 500 IU of vitamin D and 220 mg of calcium.
 It doesn't contain iron, but does have 30 mcg of vitamin K.

 CVS Spectravite Adult 50+ Multivitamin (Est. $17 for 260 tablets) also fares well in recent independent tests of multivitamins; passing for containing the ingredients listed on the label and dissolving properly.
 This multivitamin contains 25 mcg of vitamin B12, 500 IU of vitamin D, 2,500 IU of vitamin A and 220 mg of calcium.
 It is free of iron.
 It's also gluten, soy, dairy and wheat free.